 Resilience places its mark in the department of leaching.
-Meaning, if it rains directly after the paint has dried, there are no water marks or discoloration left behind.
+Meaning, if it rains directly after the paint has dried, there are no watermarks or discoloration left behind.

-#4 Benjamin Moore Regal Select
+#4 Benjamin Moore Regal Exterior

 This paint doesn’t get the recognition it deserves.
 Not even from Benjamin Moore.
-This product, in a Benjamin Moore stock white covers better than most, right out of the can.
+This product, in a Benjamin Moore stock white, covers better than most, right out of the can.

 Offering excellent trim paint that covers is extremely important and is an area that most paint manufacturers miss the mark.
-Benjamin Moore Regal select high build was the long reigning exception.
+Benjamin Moore Regal select high build was the long-reigning exception.
 But no longer has the story of remarkable coverage held to be true.